Ryan Etten

 Actions

 Ryan Etten is a Senior Architect and Team Lead at Red Hat, specializing in the intersection of cloud-native architectures and the human systems required to sustain them.
 A Red Hat Certified OpenShift Architect, Ryan guides organizations through secure digital transformations rooted in Kubernetes, GitOps, and Zero Trust principles.
-Beyond the stack, he is a core contributor to the CNCF Merge Forward initiative and a primary advocate for "inclusive-by-default" governance.
-Having successfully scaled his "Agile for Every Brain" framework across the ecosystem, Ryan leverages his background in CNCF TAG Security and OpenGitOps to refactor community structures for diverse cognitive styles.
-As the founder and leader of the Madison, Wisconsin CNCF group, he remains dedicated to ensuring that the human architectures powering open source are as resilient and scalable as the code itself.
+Beyond the stack, he leads and drives the core initiatives behind CNCF's Merge Forward Neurodiversity group, a community advancing neurodiversity in cloud native, and advocates for "inclusive-by-default" governance.
+Through his "Agile for Every Brain" framework, Ryan works to refactor community structures for diverse cognitive styles.
+As the founder and organizer of the Madison, Wisconsin CNCF group, he remains dedicated to ensuring that the human architectures powering open source are as resilient and scalable as the code itself.

 How UW Madison Monitors 25+ Clusters with Cilium and Prometheus Agent on a Student-Sized Budget